zachduda/ChatFeelings/README.md

 ChatFeelings is a Spigot plugin for 1.13, 1.14, 1.15, 1.16, 1.17, 1.18, & 1.19.
 Please check out the [Spigot Page](https://www.spigotmc.org/resources/chatfeelings.12987/). for full documentation.

 # Terms of Use
 All of my Minecraft related resources are licensed under GNU v3.
 You may read the fine print [here](https://github.com/zachduda/ChatFeelings/blob/master/LICENSE).
-Key takeaways are:
+The most important parts of the license:
 - You are not to sell this plugin, regaurdless of your modifications.
 - You **are** able welcomed to distribute this resource or any modifcation thereof on any platform for free.
 - If you do make modifications and redisitrbute **you must disclose the modifications made** and link back to the original resource in some way.